-- If certain DD(X) or CG(X) technologies are critical to future Navy operations, would it be adequate to introduce these new technologies into the fleet at a rate of one ship per year? - What would be the operational implications if the Navy's force of larger surface combatants in 2037 or 2041 included 35, 51, or 67 ships, rather than 88 ships, as called for in the Navy's 313-ship plan? - Following the procurement of 26 DD(X)s and CG(X)s, could the Navy afford to begin procuring the next larger surface combatant design at the annual rates that would be needed to increase the force of larger surface combatants from 35, 51, or 67 ships to 88 ships?
-Would a 26-ship DD(X)/CG(X) program procured at one per year, in other words, create an unaffordable downstream requirement for procuring larger surface combatants at a much higher annual rates? - What would be the operational implications, particularly for meeting Marine Corps requirements for naval surface fire support, if the Navy switched to CG(X) procurement in FY2011 and continued procuring CG(X)s until a total of 19 had been procured, leaving the Navy with a force of 4 DD(X)s, rather than 7, for a period of 19 years? - Conversely, what wold be the operational implications, particularly for introducing CG(X)s into the fleet in sufficient quantities in a timely manner, if the Navy alternated procurement of CG(X)s and DD(X)s after FY2011?
+- What would be the operational implications if the Navy's force of larger surface combatants in the longer run were reduced well below 88 ships? - If certain DD(X) or CG(X) technologies are critical to future Navy operations, and if DD(X)/CG(X) procurement is limited to one ship per year for affordability reasons, would this rate be adequate to introduce key DD(X)/CG(X) technologies in a timely manner? - Following the procurement of 17 to 25 DD(X)s and CG(X)s in 17 years, could the Navy afford to procure DDG(X)s at a rate of 3.4 to 3.9 ships per year?
+Would a 17 or 25-ship DD(X)/CG(X) program, in other words, create an unaffordable downstream requirement for procuring DDG(X)s at a much higher annual rates? - What would be the operational implications, particularly for meeting Marine Corps requirements for naval surface fire support, if the Navy switched to CG(X) procurement in FY2011 and continued procuring CG(X)s until a total of 18 or 19 had been procured, leaving the Navy with a force of 4 DD(X)s, rather than 7, for a period of 18 or 19 years?

+• Conversely, what wold be the operational implications, particularly for introducing CG(X)s into the fleet in sufficient quantities in a timely manner, if the Navy alternated procurement of CG(X)s and DD(X)s after FY2011?